ryanchern/commitments-aggregated-links/README.md

-# Blockspace and Execution Commitments Assorted Links
+# Blockspace and Execution Commitments Aggregated Links

 - _Blockspace commitments_: guarantees with respect to blockspace and its related capacity for transaction inclusion into future blocks.
 Blockspace derivatives are an example of a blockspace commitment.
 - _Execution commitments_: guarantees with respect to state updates on the requested inputs to deliver the target state.
 Coprocessors are an example of an execution commitment device.